 It is an iron alloy with a few tenths of carbon added to enhance strength and fracture resistance compared to other iron types.
 There are four types of steel.

-- Carbon Steels: Carbon steel has a dull, matte appearance and it is corrosive.
-Low, medium, and high carbon steel are the three kinds, with low having approximately 0.30 percent carbon, medium 0.60 percent, and high 1.5 percent.
+Carbon Steels: Carbon steel has a dull, matte appearance, and it is corrosive.
+Low, medium, and high carbon steels are the three kinds, with low having approximately 0.30 percent carbon, medium 0.60 percent, and high 1.5 percent.

-- Alloy steels: Alloy steel combines multiple metals such as Nickel, copper, and aluminum.
-Automobile components, pipelines, ship hulls, and mechanical projects prefer alloy steels since they are less expensive and more corrosion resistant.
+Alloy steels: Alloy steel combines multiple metals such as nickel, copper, and aluminum.
+Alloy steels are preferred for automobile parts, pipelines, ship hulls, and mechanical projects.
+They are cheaper and resist corrosion better.
 The concentration of the ingredients determines the strength of these alloys.

-- Stainless steel: Stainless steels are by far the most popular on the market.
+Stainless steel: Stainless steel is by far the most popular on the market.
 This kind is lustrous and has 10 to 20% chromium as its primary alloying ingredient.
-This combination makes the steel corrosion-resistant and extremely easy to mold into various forms.
+This mix makes the steel resistant to corrosion and easy to shape into different forms.

-- Tool steel: Tool steel is famous for its hardness and resistance to heat and abrasion.
+Tool steel: Tool steel is famous for its hardness and resistance to heat and abrasion.
 These metals get their name because they’re often used to manufacture metal tools, such as hammers.
-They have a mixture of cobalt, molybdenum, and tungsten elements and are the fundamental cause for tool steel’s superior heat resistance and endurance properties.
+They contain cobalt, molybdenum, and tungsten.
+These elements are key for tool steel’s heat resistance and durability.

-Application: Sheets for deep-drawn automobile bodies and appliances, all kinds of construction, railroad rails, and wires, etc.
+Application: Sheets for deep-drawn auto bodies, appliances, construction, railroad rails, and wires.

 Cast Iron